mstenta/farmOS/docs/development/module/quick.md

 - `QuickFormElementsTrait` - Provides methods for building common quick form elements.
+  - `timestampElement($title, $required, $default)` - Builds a standard
+    timestamp element.
+Optionally accepts a translatable title (defaults to "Date"), whether it should be required (defaults to `TRUE`), and a default value in the form of a `DrupalDateTime` object (defaults to midnight of today's date in the current user's timezone).
   - `buildInlineContainer()` - Builds a container that renders child  elements inline.
 - `QuickAssetTrait` - Provides standard methods for working with assets.